milansingla/Deep-Live-Cam/README.md

 By using this software, you agree to these terms and commit to using it in a manner that respects the rights and dignity of others.

-Users are expected to use this software responsibly and legally.
+Users are expected to the  use this software responsibly and legally.
 If using a real person's face, obtain their consent and clearly label any output as a deepfake when sharing online.
 We are not responsible for end-user actions.

 ## Quick Start - Pre-built (Windows / Nvidia)